-The National Association of Realtors claims to be America’s largest trade association, acting as the “Voice for Real Estate” on behalf of more than one million members.
+The National Association of Realtors claims to be America’s largest trade association, acting as the “Voice for Real Estate” on behalf of more than one million members that benefits from hvac repair st louis mo along with the housings.
 With a political war chest of millions, that voice can shout quite loudly for friendly federal candidates.

 The trade group operates a traditional PAC which is subject to spending limits set by the Federal Election Commission, as well as a super PAC, the National Association of Realtors Congressional Fund, which can raise and spend unlimited funds to elect federal officials.
 The super PAC’s extensive membership base and fundraising ability gives it serious clout on the campaign trail.
 At the beginning of September, the super PAC had raised more than $8 million.

 Most special interest money in the 2014 elections (that is publicly disclosed) has targeted key Senate races, partly because they’re more expensive and partly because the House of Representatives seems certain to remain under Republican control.
 The realtors have joined in: Their super PAC has made a $1.7 million investment in Minority Leader Mitch McConnell, R-Ky. this cycle, and spent nearly $1.4 million backing Democratic Sen. Mark Begich in Alaska, typical of power brokers who put more stock in incumbency than ideology.

 In recent weeks, however, the realtors’ super PAC has poured more than $2 million into three relatively unheralded House races.
 That’s because the three candidates it’s backing — two Republicans and a Democrat — have all taken policy stances that realtors like.